The University of Brighton in the UK is inviting applications for the Technē Doctoral Training Partnership (AHRC) for the 2020/2021 academic session.

-TECHNE is a Doctoral Training Partnership funded by the Arts and Humanities Research Council (AHRC) to create a new model for collaborative research skills training for research students across seven higher education institutions in London and the South East (Royal Holloway, University of Brighton, Kingston University, Roehampton University, Royal College of Art, University of Surrey, University of the Arts London).
-TECHNE’s vision is to produce scholars who are highly motivated and prepared for academic, public or professional life.
+Technē is a Doctoral Training Partnership funded by the Arts and Humanities Research Council (AHRC) to create a new model for collaborative research skills training for research students across nine higher education institutions in London and the South East (Royal Holloway; Brunel University; University of Brighton; Kingston University; Loughborough University, London; Roehampton University; University of Surrey; University of the Arts London; and University of Westminster).
+Technē’s vision is to produce scholars who are highly motivated and prepared for academic, public or professional life.

 Worth of Award

-Applicants must satisfy AHRC eligibility requirements and should normally have a masters degree.
+- Academic qualifications: Applicants must satisfy AHRC eligibility requirements and should normally have a master’s degree.

 English language entry requirements